mercybabayemi/mercy-portfolio-v2/README.md

 The **Live on Medium** tab in the Writing section fetches live from the RSS feed automatically.
 No action needed — it always shows your latest 3 articles.

-If you want to update the static writing style cards:
+If I want to update the static writing style cards:
 ```js
 // src/data/portfolio.js — TECH_WRITING.styles array
 {